Ussarata/Ramble/README.md

 ### App Description

-Ramble is a social media app that is similar to Twitter but with a focus on long form posts.
+Ramble is a social media app that is similar to Twitter and Tumblr with a focus on long form posts.
 The app is meant to be viewed on a computer with a 16:9 aspect ratio monitor in full screen.
-The app unfortunately does not scale based on the resolution and aspect ratio of the device.

 ### Motivation

 The plan is to leverage the good aspects of social media and packaging that into an appealing UI which respects the concepts learnt in class.

-### Developer Bio

-#### Manan Shahi

-Senior International student from Nepal.
-Computer science major.

-#### Ussama Mustafa

-Senior International student.
-CS and Math major.

 ### Installation / Setup